 1) Give Them an Ever-present Search Box

 Make your search bar omnipresent.
-Make it unashamedly tag along the visitors as they explore the hidden corners of your homepage.
+Make it unabashedly tag along with the visitors as they explore your homepage, like Mango does.
 If they are at the bottom of your page, don’t make them scroll all the way up to find the search box.
-Feed them with a spoon the way Flipkart does above.
-If you don’t have enough space to give prominent display to the search box, take a cue from allrecipes.com.
-When a visitor clicks the site search box on their homepage, it dynamically becomes bigger.
+If you don’t have enough space to prominently display the search box, take a cue from allrecipes.com.
+When a visitor clicks the search box on their homepage, it expands dynamically.

 2) Organize the Navigation Bar

 Suppose you go to a shop to buy a 34-waist slim-fit blue denim for men.
-You head to the male section, stand in front of the 34-size counter but are told that denims of all fits have been stacked together.
+You head to the male section, stand in front of the 34-size counter, but are told that denims of all fits have been stacked together.
 What will you do?
-Painstakingly segregate the slim-fits or head to the adjacent shop?
-Most probably the latter.
+Painstakingly segregate the slim-fits, or head to the adjacent shop?
+Exactly!

 Online shoppers don’t behave any differently.
-One of the major reasons for high bounce rate is poor navigation.
-Make sure your visitors easily find their way around your website.
-Place the navigation bar at the standard positions where visitors expect to find them – horizontally on top and vertically on left.
-You could also make your navigation bar persistent like Kipling did here.
+Make sure your visitors easily find their way around your website, else they will leave in less than 15 seconds.
+Place the navigation bar at the standard positions where visitors expect to find them – horizontally on top and vertically on the left.
+You could also make your navigation bar persistent, like Kipling did here.

 Here, the bar remains fixed on the top of the screen even as you scroll down the site.